Joanne Roberts: Research

 Roberts is a public economist who has a keen interest in how incentives affect behaviour in a broad number of situations.
 Her recent work has focused on legal institutions, tax evasion and charitable giving.

 She was affiliated with the Centre interuniversitaire sur le risque, les politiques economiques et l’emploi (CIRPEE) from 2002 to 2011, and the Canadian Institute for Advanced Research (CIFAR) from 2001 to 2009.

 Roberts was the co-editor of the Canadian Journal of Economics from 2010 to 2014, and the Associate Editor of the Australian Economic Review in 2017.

 Professional activities

 Roberts was an Executive Member of the Canadian Economic Association from 2006 to 2009.

 Subsequently, she was the President of the Canadian Women’s Economic Network from 2009 to 2011.

-She was also an Academic Advisor and External Reviewer for Fulbright University, Vietnam from 2019 to 2020, and an External Reviewer for University of Toronto Mississauga – Institute of Management and Innovation, Masters in Management and Innovation in 2022.
+She was also an Academic Advisor and External Reviewer for Fulbright University, Vietnam from 2019 to 2020, and an External Reviewer for University of Toronto Mississauga – Institute for Management and Innovation, Masters in Management and Innovation in 2022.

 From 2022 through 2025, Roberts served as a jury member for Steward Leadership 25, an initiative by INSEAD-Hoffman Global Institute for Business and Society and Singapore Press Holdings that showcases projects from for-profit organisations that have demonstrated resolute actions to drive profitable growth.